 The other group are racinos.
 These properties are connected to horse racing facilities that offer a range of both thoroughbred and harness racing on site.
 Unlike the four casino properties, these racinos do not offer table games.
 Instead, the only casino gambling available is on what are called video lottery terminals.
 Don’t let the fancy name fool you.
 These are just another word for slot machines.

 Betting on horse racing in the state may be legal in Ohio, but betting on sports remains outlawed.
 That could change by the end of the year, thanks to a legislative effort to bring online sports betting to Ohio.

-In the spring of 2019, two dueling sports betting bills were introduced in the Ohio House and Senate.
-In September of 2020, the sponsors of the bills came together and got on the same page with a substitute bill.
+In spring 2019, two dueling sports betting bills were introduced in the Ohio House and Senate.
+In September 2020, the sponsors of the bills came together and got on the same page with a substitute bill.

-The substitute bill will take the place of H194, which passed the House in May.
+The substitute bill took the place of H194, which passed the House in May.
 House sports betting legislation sponsors Dave Greenspan and Brigid Kelly came together with Senate sponsors John Eklund and Sean O’Brien to reach a compromise on the differences between their bills.

 As we mentioned, Kentucky is the only Ohio neighbor without a sports betting industry.
 Here’s a look at how the surrounding markets are faring so far and what Ohio will be competing with should it legalize and launch sports betting.